timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

-* Perhaps you are interested in building something like Power Turtle yourself.
+* Perhaps you are interested in building something like Power Turtle yourself
-* Here's how you could go about it:
+* Here's how you can go about it:

-If you want to embed a ClojureScript REPL on your blog or website,
+  - If you want to embed a ClojureScript REPL on your blog or website,

-* Klipse provides a really easy way to do this
+  - Klipse provides a really easy way to do this
+    * it's super easy!
-  - just include the klipse script and any code blocks become editable
+    * just include a script in your page and any code blocks become editable
-    * users appreciate it
+    * users really appreciate it; I get double the traffic when I use it
-    * its easy!

 * Replumb is what Power Turtle uses as a REPL
-  - Takes more effort, and provides more control
+  - Takes more effort, provides more control

-Power Turtle puts Replumb and Turtle together.

 ---
 class: middle, inverse

 # Learning Clojure through Logo

+Clojure is
-1. Easy to get started (nothing to install)
+1. Easy to get started
 2. Fun (it's Logo)
 3. Learn programming through Logo
 4. in Clojure